cyclr/docs/pages/v2/05-application-connectors/information/bigquery-information.md

 ## Create a Table Custom Object

 To access each table within a project and dataset, you can create a Custom Object.
-If you create multiple custom bbjects, you can have multiple tables under a single connector installation.
+If you create multiple custom objects, you can have multiple tables under a single connector installation.

 > **Warning**: You need to install the Google BigQuery connector with a [**Project ID** and **Dataset ID**](bigquery-connector) for table custom objects to function.